StephaneTrebel/presentations/htmx/slides-quickie.md

 et se concentrer sur les problèmes et les solutions qu'on peut apporter.

 On n'est pas là pour pousser du JS à tout prix, seulement quand c'est nécessaire.

+Car sinon on subit le principe du Marteau de Maslow:
+> « If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail. »